alicezwatson/personal-data-pollution/README.md

 ## 2. Identifying Adversaries

 We've already mentioned a number of adversaries above.
 For our purposes here, we'll use a more general definition:<br>
-> **Anyone trying to piece together a broader or more detailed profile of us, who we did not explicitly intend to share such insights with.**<br>
+> **Anyone trying to piece together a broader or more detailed profile of us, who we *did not explicitly* intend to share such insights with.**<br>

+We can then roll those adversaries into 3 main groups: bulk sellers, bulk buyers, and interested individuals.<br>

+We want our solutions to make our data: <br>
+1. too expensive for bulk sellers to collect & clean while maintaining a reasonable profit margin,
+2. too sketchy for bulk buyers to want to pay premium for it,
+3. and too sparse/anonymized to be a juicy target for interested individuals.

 ## 3. Understanding Existing Security Measures